 Although it's less likely that your Apple iPhone or iPad will get infected by malware compared to a PC, it doesn't mean they are completely immune, so this list of the best antivirus for iPhone can give you the extra protection you need.

-Installing the right app can protect you from both web-based threats and local snoopers, with powerful extras available from cloud backup to high-end identity theft protection.
+Installing the right choice of the best iPhone antivirus apps can protect you from both web-based threats and local snoopers, with powerful extras available from cloud backup to high-end identity theft protection.

-Not all these apps deliver on their promises, but we've found five top-notch iPhone antivirus contenders that definitely deserve a closer look.
-Keep reading to find out more.
+Not all these apps deliver on their promises, but we've found five of the best iPhone antivirus app contenders that definitely deserve your attention.

 German-based Avira is one of the most effective antivirus engines on the desktop, and although Avira Mobile Security doesn't have the same malware-hunting focus, it's still crammed with useful features.